uchicago-capp-30320/BILLinois/docs/django-setup.md

 ## Create the _logs folder

-You will also need to create an empty _logs folder, and a flat file within that:
+You will also need to create an empty _logs folder in the parent directory of the project, and a flat file within that:

 ```
 mkdir _logs